-Todays, most of the enterprises are using RPA tools for testing a specific application because the old testing tools have certain limitations.
-For example, Selenium testing tool: It is an automation tool to test web browsers but it is limited to a single browser.
-In case, to test other part of the application Selenium has to be integrated with other tools.
-But, using RPA any part of the system can be tested with a single tool.
+Today, most enterprises are using RPA tools for testing a specific application because the old testing tools have certain limitations.
+For example, the Selenium testing tool: It is an automation tool to test web browsers, but it is limited to a single browser.
+If we have to test another part of the application, Selenium has to be integrated with other tools.
+But, using RPA, any part of the system can be tested with a single tool.

 |Automation Anywhere||Blue Prism|